martha-thomae/martha-thomae.github.io/projects/guatemala.md

   - **Julia Craig-McFeely**, Project Manager.
   - **Lynda Sayce**, Lead Photographer.

-  For their extensive email support thoughout the project.
-Most aspects of the digitization process were based on their advice, including the use of a neutral background, the positioning of the color patch, and the decision not to use a platen.
+  For their extensive email support throughout the project.
+Many aspects of the digitization process were based on their advice, including the use of a neutral background, the positioning of the color patch, and the decision not to use a platen.

   Finally, thanks to **Professor Eun Park** and **colleagues from the _Preservation Management_ course** (McGill).
 Through this course, I gained valuable knowledge and connected with professionals at BAnQ and McGill Library.
 I am also grateful to my classmates, for their advice and encouragement.